 Preparation for the test will depend on the amount of time you have available and your personal preferences for how to prepare.
-At a minimum, before you take the paper-based GRE® revised General Test, you should know what to expect from the test, including the administrative procedures, types of questions and directions, approximate number of questions and amount of time for each section.
+At a minimum, before you take the paper-delivered GRE® General Test, you should know what to expect from the test, including the administrative procedures, types of questions and directions, approximate number of questions and amount of time for each section.

 The administrative procedures include registration and appointment scheduling, date, time, test center location, cost, score-reporting procedures and availability of special testing arrangements.
-You can find out about the administrative procedures for the revised General Test on this website and in the GRE® Information and Registration Bulletin.
+You can find out about the administrative procedures for the General Test on this website and in the GRE® Information Bulletin.
 Information is also available by contacting ETS.

-Before taking the practice revised General Test, it is important to become familiar with the content of each of the measures.
+Before taking the practice General Test, it is important to become familiar with the content of each of the measures.
 To familiarize yourself with the type of material on which you'll be tested and the question types within each measure, follow the links below:

 Verbal Reasoning and Quantitative Reasoning Measures